 - We are told: "Montgomery's dismissal of Schonfield's theory in The Passover Plot as contrary to Jesus' moral teaching is extremely weak, based on a Sunday-school image of the gentle savior.
 Jesus had no hesitation in urging his followers to abandon ordinary morality (love of family, devotion to parents, obedience to Mosaic Law) when it furthered his cause."

 What's Packham on about here?
 Other than a possible allusion to Luke 14:26 there isn't any actual argument here.

 In conclusion, there is really very little to say.
 Whatever faults Montogomery may have had, Packham does no better.
 They are both anachronistic in their approaches, and Packham earns no credence as a critic of Christianity.

-In April 2001, Packham issued a very short response to this article.
+In April 2001, Packham issued a very short >response to this article (link now dead).
 I rather expected (or hoped) for something substantive, but it turns out I was to be disappointed.
 Rather than broaden his field of inquiry and discussion, Packham declared rather that it was not for me to say what ought to be discussed, and my request that he broaden his inquiry "shows an ignorance of some of the fundamental etiquette of rational debate."